How much is motorcycle insurance?

 Accident and claim history

-Any auto or motorcycle accident on your motor vehicle history will likely increase your motorcycle insurance cost.
+Any auto or motorcycle accident on your motor vehicle history may increase your motorcycle insurance cost, depending on your state.
 At-fault accidents are generally costlier, but any claim can negatively affect your insurance rate.

 Type of bike

-Many motorcycle insurers check credit, and a better rating can save you money on insurance.
+Many motorcycle insurers check credit, and a better rating can save you money on insurance in most states.
 Getting a quote will never affect your credit score.